Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 How is the substantive law of the dispute determined?
 Where the substantive law is unclear, how will a tribunal determine what it should be?

-Under the QFC Arbitration Regulations, the parties are free to designate the law applicable to the substance of the dispute.
-Absent such agreement, the tribunal must apply the law determined by the conflict of laws rules it deems applicable (Article 34 of the QFC Arbitration Regulations).
+Under the QFC Arbitration Regulations, the parties are also free to designate the law applicable to the substance of the dispute.
+Absent such agreement, the QFC Tribunal must apply the law determined by the conflict of law rules that it deems applicable (Article 34 of the QFC Arbitration Regulations).